Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 This tweak automatically identifies all wares offered by the travelling merchant.

 Notes:
-It is not recommended to install this tweak as it diminishes the mod experience.
+It is generally not recommended to install this tweak as it diminishes the mod experience.
 Install it only if you want to complement Tweaks Anthology's subcomponent "Identify All Items" or similar tweaks.

 Credits